trambarhq/relaks-media-capture/README.md

 It's available when [`video`](#video) is `true`.

 `height` and `width` will swap when the user rotates a phone or tablet.

-### devices

-An array containing objects describing available input devices, each with the following properties:

-* `id` - the device's ID (a string)
-* `label` - the device's name

-### selectedDeviceID

-ID of the currently selected camera.

 ### status